Jaykef/professor-ai-feynman/README.md

 ### Architecture
 The application follows a modular, agent-based architecture:
 - **Research Agent**: Does thorough research on the given topic using SerpApi for search.
-- **Slide Agent**: Generates structured slide content in JSON format and converts it to HTML.
+- **Slide Agent**: Generates structured slide content in JSON format and converts it to HTML for easy rendering.
-- **Script Agent**: Produces narration scripts aligned with slide content.
+- **Script Agent**: Produces narration scripts for each slide aligned with overall lecture contents.
-- **Feynman Agent**: Reviews and validates the output for coherence, then delivers the lecture.
+- **Feynman Agent**: Reviews and validates completed tasks by all other agents, then delivers the lecture.
 - The UI is built with Gradio, providing a simple, user-friendly interface with real-time progress updates and file downloads.
 The design emphasizes responsiveness, ensuring compatibility across devices with dynamic font adjustments.

 <img width="1115" alt="Image" src="https://github.com/user-attachments/assets/e120128f-41e0-4657-990d-699b26c58c1c" />